JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 ![](http://crappistmartin.github.io/images/tribeca_affordablebusinessunits.png)
 *Designated affordable retail units hatched in blue - (section 106 agreement)*

-In July 2013, Delancey [went back](http://planbuild.southwark.gov.uk/documents/?casereference=13/AP/2302&system=DC) to the council and [applied](http://planbuild.southwark.gov.uk:8190/online-applications/simpleSearchResults.do;jsessionid=EBCBBF9DAD6717E5F000A1CB21F842D6?action=firstPage) to have the s106 agreement changed to take these units away from the displaced traders and give them to Sainsburys instead.
+But in July 2013, Delancey [went back](http://planbuild.southwark.gov.uk/documents/?casereference=13/AP/2302&system=DC) to the council and [applied](http://planbuild.southwark.gov.uk:8190/online-applications/simpleSearchResults.do;jsessionid=EBCBBF9DAD6717E5F000A1CB21F842D6?action=firstPage) to have the s106 agreement changed to take these units away from the displaced traders and give them to Sainsburys instead.
 Southwark duly obliged and the entire ground floor is now a Sainsburys.

 ![](/img/delanceysainsburys.jpg)